Variable binding and substitution for (nameless) dummies

-\begin{rem} As is well known, for any binding signature, the initial $(N + \Sigma_S)$-algebra is the desired syntax; it has as carrier the least fixed point $μA.ℕ+Σ_{S}(A)$. \end{rem}
+\begin{rem} As is well known, for any binding signature, the initial $(ℕ + \Sigma_S)$-algebra is the desired syntax; it has as carrier the least fixed point $μA.ℕ+Σ_{S}(A)$. \end{rem}

 The following theorem defines the term model of a binding signature. \begin{thm} Consider any binding signature $S= (O,\ar)$, and let ${\DB}$ denote the initial $(ℕ+Σ_S)$-algebra, with structure maps $v∶ ℕ → {\DB}$ and $a∶ Σ_S({\DB}) → {\DB}$.
-Then, \begin{enumerati} \item There exists a unique map $s∶ {\DB} × {\DB}^ℕ → {\DB}$ such that \begin{itemize} \item for all $n ∈ ℕ$ and $f∶ ℕ → {\DB}$, $s(v(n),f) = f(n)$, and \item for all $o ∈ O$, the map $o_{{\DB}}$ satisfies the $\ar(o)$-binding condition w.r.t.\ $(s,v)$. \end{itemize} \item This map turns $({\DB},v,s,a)$ into a De Bruijn $S$-algebra. \end{enumerati} \end{thm} \begin{proof} We have proved the result in both HOL Light~\cite{DBHOL} and Coq~\cite{DBCoq}, see~§\ref{s:mechanised}. \end{proof} \begin{rem} Point~\ref{item:subst} may be viewed as an abstract form of recursive definition for substitution in the term model.
-The theorem thus allows us to construct the term model of a signature in two steps: first the underlying set, constructed as the inductive datatype $μZ.ℕ+Σ_S(Z)$, and then substitution, defined by the binding conditions viewed as recursive equations. \end{rem} \begin{rem} We hope that our mechanisations~\cite{DBHOL,DBCoq} may be useful for future developments based on De Bruijn representation, to automatically generate the correct syntax and substitution from a suitable signature.
-This will have the advantage of reducing the part of the code that needs to be read to make sure that the development actually does what is claimed.
-Normally, this part includes the whole definition of syntax and substitution, while our framework reduces it to only the binding signature.
-Our mechanisations may in fact be used for this purpose on existing developments: by proving that the defined syntax and substitution form an initial De Bruijn algebra for the relevant binding signature, only the binding signature is necessary for the reader to check. \end{rem} \begin{exa} For the binding signature of $λ$-calculus (Example~\ref{ex:siglambda}), the carrier of the initial model is $μ Z. ℕ + Z + Z^2$, and substitution is defined inductively by:
+Then, \begin{enumerati} \item There exists a unique map $s∶ {\DB} × {\DB}^ℕ → {\DB}$ such that \begin{itemize} \item for all $n ∈ ℕ$ and $f∶ ℕ → {\DB}$, $s(v(n),f) = f(n)$, and \item the interpretation of each $o ∈ O$ in $\DB$ satisfies the $\ar(o)$-binding condition w.r.t.\ $(s,v)$. \end{itemize} \item This map turns $({\DB},v,s,a)$ into a De Bruijn $S$-algebra. \end{enumerati} \end{thm} \begin{proof} We have proved the result in both HOL Light~\cite{DBHOL} and Coq~\cite{DBCoq}, see~§\ref{s:mechanised}. \end{proof} \begin{rem} Point~\ref{item:subst} may be viewed as an abstract form of recursive definition for substitution in the term model.
+The theorem thus allows us to construct the term model of a signature in two steps: first the underlying set, constructed as the inductive datatype $μZ.ℕ+Σ_S(Z)$, and then substitution, defined by the binding conditions viewed as recursive equations. \end{rem}